hos-research/megastream/README.md

 python -m scripts.download_checkpoints
 ```

+## Todo
+- [x] Integrate MobileSAM for faster 2D detection
+- [x] Integrate GigaPose for faster coarse estimation

 ## Note
 - The Pipelien is currently support for `single object` detection and pose estimation.
-- The modified CNOS model is based on `FastSAM`, for other model such as SAM and MobileSAM, edit the code at `${PROJECT_ROOT}/modules/cnos`.
+- The modified CNOS model is based on `FastSAM` , for other model such as SAM and MobileSAM, edit the code at `${PROJECT_ROOT}/modules/cnos`.
 - Due to render conflict or other reason, the template-rendering process is not able to be integrated into full pipeline.
+- The process speed is related to the resolution of input frames and the size of object model.

 ## Usage
 1. Pre-Process CAD model